princeton-nlp/SWE-agent/README.md

 docker run --rm -it -v /var/run/docker.sock:/var/run/docker.sock \
   # replace /xxxx/keys.cfg with the paths to your keys
   -v /xxxx/keys.cfg:/app/keys.cfg \
+  # replace with your architecture, either arm64 or amd64
+  --platform=linux/arm64 \
   sweagent/swe-agent-run:latest \
   python run.py --image_name=sweagent/swe-agent:latest \
   # the rest of the command as shown in the quickstart/benchmarking section,